How to Keep a Gifts Journal

 Dear Friend:

-Thank you for signing up for my Abunant Gifts Virtual Book
+Thank you for signing up for my Abunant Gifts Virtual

-will slowly but surely be transformed.
+your life will slowly but surely be transformed.

-I believe this because of how keeping a gifts journal has
+I believe this because of how keeping a gifts journal

-on God and his character—goodness, grace, generosity, mercy, kindness, wisdom—and less on my own
+more on God and his character—goodness, grace, generosity, mercy, kindness, wisdom—and less on my own

 problems.

-Some people believe that what you focus on expands in your
+Some people believe that what you focus on expands in

-life.
+your life.
 I would take it a step further: What you focus on is what you become.
-Paul the Apostle
+Paul the

-the God of peace will be with us.
+do that, the God of peace will be with us.

-In the Old Testament, God repeatedly tells his people to
+In the Old Testament, God repeatedly tells his people

-blessed.
+were blessed.
 When they did not remember, they fell into sin and often judgment followed.

-In fact, the entire Bible is a history of how God acted in the
+In fact, the entire Bible is a history of how God

-your life as an individual.
+God works in your life as an individual.

-When you remember and record God's goodness in your life, you
+When you remember and record God's goodness in your

-you even now, though at the moment a cloud might block his warmth and light from reaching
+is with you even now, though at the moment a cloud might block his warmth and light from reaching

 you.

 It's not difficult to keep a gifts journal.
-Here's what I
+Here's

-suggest:
+what I suggest:

-1. Print out the pages, 3-hole punch them, and
+1. Print out the pages, 3-hole punch

-way.
+it that way.
 Or, you can use the Digital Personal Journal and record your blessings in

 that.

-2. At the and of each day, take 5-7 minutes of quiet
+2. At the and of each day, take 5-7 minutes

-savored?
+you savored?
 Any gift you gave another person that brought joy to their heart and yours?
 Was there something you

 heard, or read, or something someone said to you that seemed especially meant for you at that moment?

-Whatever blessed you, jot down the kind of gift it was, and
+Whatever blessed you, jot down the kind of gift it

-describe it in just enough words that you will remember it later.
+was, and describe it in just enough words that you will remember it later.
 This is totally

 subjective—that's okay.
 We're talking about your heart and your personal relationship with God, your loving,